carolinapiro/airflow_and_azure_sandbox/README.md

 Astronomer is used to manage the Airflow instance.

-Othe technologies used are: Azure SQL Database and Azure Blob Storage.
+Other technologies used are: Azure SQL Database and Azure Blob Storage.

 # Solution structure
 The code for this solution is in the dags folder, divided in 4 files: